ampproject/amphtml/extensions/amp-viewer-integration/amp-doc-viewer-api.md

 limitations under the License.
 -->

-# AMP viewer API
+# AMP Viewer API

 ## Introduction

-This document explains the API between an AMP viewer and the AMP document(s) it contains.
+This document explains the API between an AMP Viewer and the AMP document(s) it contains.

 ## API

 ### Initialization
-When an AMP viewer opens an AMP document, it can include initialization parameters.
+When an AMP Viewer opens an AMP document, it can include initialization parameters.
 The parameters are set as key value pairs encoded as a query string in the hash fragment of the AMP document URL.
 For example: https://cdn.ampproject.org/v/s/www.example.com/article.amp.html?amp_js_v=0.1#origin=https%3A%2F%2Fwww.google.com Some parameters are read by the AMP runtime and configure its behavior and others are read by the [viewer integration script](https://github.com/ampproject/amphtml/blob/master/extensions/amp-viewer-integration/0.1/amp-viewer-integration.js) in order to establish the communication channel used by the rest of the API.
 An initialization parameter is enabled or disabled via the '1' or  '0' value respectively.